scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

    Adoption of Awkward 0.x, measured by PyPI statistics, compared to other popular particle physics packages (root-numpy, iminuit, rootpy) and popular data science packages. :label:`awkward-0-popularity`

 Spurred by these shortcomings and the popularity of the general concept, we redesigned the library as Awkward 1.x in a half-year project starting in August 2019.
-The new library is a Python extension module to allow us to write custom precompiled loops, and its Python interface is improved: it is now a strict generalization of NumPy, is compatible with Pandas [pandas]_ (Awkward Arrays can be DataFrame columns), and is implemented as a Numba [numba]_ extension (Awkward Arrays can be used in Numba's just-in-time compiled functions).
+The new library is compiled as an extension module to allow us to write custom precompiled loops, and its Python interface is improved: it is now a strict generalization of NumPy, is compatible with Pandas [pandas]_ (Awkward Arrays can be DataFrame columns), and is implemented as a Numba [numba]_ extension (Awkward Arrays can be used in Numba's just-in-time compiled functions).

 Although the Awkward 1.x branch is feature-complete, serialization to and from a popular physics file format (ROOT [root]_, which represents over an exabyte of physics data [root-EB]_) is not.
 Adoption among physicists is ongoing, but the usefulness of JSON-like structures in data analysis is not domain-specific and should be made known to the broader community.